rocooshiang/FBTest_Objective-C/README.md

 # FBTest_Objective-C

-Features
+Features:

         Facebook login ,  post picture and script.

-Reference
+Reference:

         Use AFNetworking and MBProgressHUD.